asearfos/chipper/docs/chipper_manual.md

 Starting Syllable Segmentation will first take you to a file explorer to choose either a single WAV file or folder of WAV files.
-The length of the songs, and the size of the file can depend greatly on your computing resources and screen size.
+The length of the songs and the size of the files Chipper can handle depends greatly on your computing resources and screen size.
 We recommend songs \~0.5s to 10s long or files no larger than 3MB.
 Depending on the computing resources you may experience lag with files between 2-3MB.
 Thus, we recommend choosing bouts of song to segment using another program such as Audacity (audacity.sourceforge.net).

-Note: We have set a warning message for files over 3MB in which the user can select to either toss or process the file; this is a safety to ensure the user knows they may experience a lag or even crash Chipper if the file is much larger than recommended and has not been previously parsed.
-If you are consistently parsing files larger than this and want to change this threshold, see line 349 of control\_panel.py (and line 266 in run\_chipper.kv for popup message).
+*Note: We have set a warning message for files over 3MB in which the user can select to either toss or process the file; this is a safety to ensure the user knows they may experience a lag or even crash Chipper if the file is much larger than recommended and has not been previously parsed.
+If you are consistently parsing files larger than this with no issue and want to change this threshold, see line 344 of control\_panel.py (and line 267 in run\_chipper.kv for popup message).*

-The first file will load using the default parameters to automatically parse the song.
+Each file will load using the default parameters to automatically parse the song.
 Next adjust the parameters to finalize your segmentation.

 Here is a suggested order in changing parameters:

- 1. Adjust the high-pass and low-pass filter slider (left of top sonogram).
+ 1. Adjust the high-pass and low-pass filter slider (left of top spectrogram).

  2. If there are some portions of the song that seem very low in amplitude, try normalizing the signal.

  3. Adjust the signal threshold to reduce noise.

-     Tip: You can use the crop sliders (under the bottom sonogram) to remove the onsets/offsets temporarily to see if you like what the signal threshold is giving you without having the lines crowd your view.
-Be sure to put these sliders back after you are done, as the onsets and offsets must be in place to submit a segmentation.
+     *Tip: You can use the crop sliders (under the bottom spectrogram) to remove the onsets/offsets temporarily to see if you like what the signal threshold is giving you without having the lines crowd your view.
+     Be sure to put these sliders back after you are done, as the onsets and offsets must be in place to submit a segmentation.*

 4. Adjust minimum silence duration to the ***minimum value*** that segments the way you think is correct.
 Using the smallest value that gives you good